GuenterQuast/mimoCoRB/builddoc/index.rst

 the subdirectory `examples/target/<projectname>_<date_and_time>`.

-All examples run stand-alone and use as input simulated waveform data of short pulses as they arise e.g. in scintillator detectors.
+All examples run stand-alone and use as input simulated waveform data of short pulses as they arise e. g. in scintillation or semi-conductor detection devices for single particles.
-The simulated physics process corresponds to signatures produced by cosmic muons penetrating several detector layers.
+The simulated physics process corresponds to signatures produced by cosmic muons penetrating several  layers of scintillator material.

 **Simple Example**

-A very simple example consits of recording two input channels from two redundant detectors (e.g. two stacked muon panels).
+A very simple example consists of recording two input channels from two redundant detectors.
 The buffer configuration is defined in the file *examples/demo_setup.yaml*, shown here:

 .. code-block:: yaml